 - Have had a minimum of one (1) and a maximum of fifty (50) full-time employee equivalents as of February 15, 2020.
-Businesses without any FTEs must make a commitment to hire at least one (1) FTE within two (2) years. - Prove economic injury due to COVID-19. - Current revenue will be compared to last-year-same-period revenue (year-over-year comparison).
-Projected lost revenue for businesses currently closed will be considered. - A current balance sheet will be reviewed and compared to a December 31, 2019 balance sheet. - Demonstrate solvency prior to COVID-19. - December 31, 2019 balance sheet will be reviewed. - o Certified Profit & Loss (Income Statement) for 2019 will be reviewed. - Most recent tax return showing business income will be reviewed. - Not be past due on any local property tax, sales, tax or Federal taxes. - Have all business property insured and provide proof of insurance. - Have applied to the SBA's PPP or EIDL program, or will apply within 30 days' of Borger, Inc.'s approval. - The deadline to apply to this program is: June 30, 2020
+Businesses without any FTEs must make a commitment to hire at least one (1) FTE within two (2) years. - Prove economic injury due to COVID-19. - Current revenue will be compared to last-year-same-period revenue (year-over-year comparison). - A current balance sheet will be reviewed and compared to a December 31, 2019 balance sheet. - Demonstrate solvency prior to COVID-19. - December 31, 2019 balance sheet will be reviewed. - o Certified Profit & Loss (Income Statement) for 2019 will be reviewed. - o Most recent tax return showing business income will be reviewed. - Not be past due on any local property tax, sales, tax or Federal taxes. - Have all business property insured and provide proof of insurance. - Have applied to the SBA's PPP or EIDL program, or will apply within 30 days' of Borger, Inc.'s approval. - The deadline to apply to this program is: December 30, 2020